Indonesia, Malaysia agree to strengthen Asean, urge Myanmar to implement peace plans

 “The solution must be more comprehensive so that workers will be protected,” said Mr Anwar, adding that both sides will ensure that employment agencies do not exploit such workers.

-Malaysia’s Ministry of Foreign Affairs said that in 2021, Indonesia was Malaysia’s seventh-largest trading partner globally and third-largest within Asean, with trade valued at RM95.31 billion (S$29 billion).
+The Malaysian Ministry of Foreign Affairs said that in 2021, Indonesia was Malaysia’s seventh-largest trading partner globally and third-largest within Asean, with trade valued at RM95.31 billion (S$29 billion).

-During the visit, eight memorandums of understanding between the private sectors of Malaysia and Indonesia were signed, with total projects estimated to be worth RM1.16 billion.
+between the private sectors of Malaysia and Indonesia were signed, with total projects estimated to be worth RM1.16 billion.

-Indonesia has been courting the private sector, including foreign investors, to participate in the 466 trillion rupiah (S$40 billion) project, of which 20 per cent is expected to be covered by the state’s coffers.
+Indonesia has been courting the private sector, including foreign investors, to participate in the 466 trillion rupiah (S$40 billion) capital city project, of which 20 per cent is expected to be covered by the state’s coffers.

 Mr Reza Widyarsa, who teaches international relations at the University of Indonesia, said there is a higher chance Malaysian investors will be interested in investing in the new capital, thanks to both countries’ similar cultures.